marknorgren/ios-refreshcontrol-example/README.md

 ## Large Title Issue Examples

-Tabs showing examples with RefreshControl and Large Title
+Tabs showing examples with RefreshControl and Large Title.

+When adding a `UICollectionView` as a subview that is contained in a `UINavigationController` that uses Large Titles the Refresh Control does not behave as expectd.

-1. CollectionView
+1. CollectionView (showing issue)

    This shows this the issue with the refresh control.
    It's state is 'refreshing' almost immediately after dragging just a few pixels.

 2. CollectionVC

     This is a working example.
-The RefreshControl works as expected with the `NavigationController`'s root view controller is a `UICollectionViewController`.
+The RefreshControl works as expected when the `UINavigationController`'s root view controller is a `UICollectionViewController`.

 3. Workaround

     The workaround resolves the issue.